-In addition to the general education requirements, students are required to take a core group of courses associated with their major.
+In addition to the 37 credits of general education and elective requirements, students are required to take a core group of courses associated with their major to total 77 credits.
 To be eligible for internship, students must have on file documented State Police and Child Abuse clearances, a physical, and a TB test.
 Students are also required to attend two Capital Area Association of Education of Young Children (CAAEYC) events.

-Child Care Management Core Courses:
+Child Care Management Core Courses (40 Credits):

-CCM100 Child Care Foundations

-CCM105 Guiding Children's Behavior

-CCM110 Behavior, Observation, and Evaluation
+CCM100 Child Care Foundations CCM105 Guiding Children's Behavior CCM110 Behavior, Observation, and Evaluation